Do You Get Angry And Frustrated With Your Children?

 Why Anger is So Harmful to You and Your Children

-Your anger eliminates love and happiness like no other thing can.
+Being an angry parent eliminates love and happiness like no other thing can.

 Anger fuels every conflict and unpleasant interaction you have—with your children or anybody else.